dymynyc/acidlisp/README.md

 a reference should not look like an inline.
 I got everything working I think I wanna go back to working on the parser and cycle back to this.

-### 17/4/2020

-I had been trying to think of a catchy name.
-I decided _acid lisp_ because it needs to some sort of joke. and acid eats rust. do I really think I can make a better language than rust? well I certainly think I can make a simpler one. it's good to set your sights high.

 ## License